bereacs/ba4abw-www/infra/_posts/2012-12-25-lightweight-app-testing.md

 ---
-title: Lightweight App Testing
+title: "Lightweight App Testing"
-slug: Hey!
-This doesn't work AT ALL!
+slug: "Hey!
+This doesn't work AT ALL!"
 category: infra
 layout: infra
 ---